Cybersecurity Trends and Insights

 5. Conduct Reference Checks: Reach out to current or past clients of the suppliers to gather insights about their experiences and the effectiveness of the services offered.
 Testimonials can illustrate how effectively the provider has acted in practical situations, especially in handling incidents and ensuring adherence to regulations.

-6. Request demos or trials: Whenever possible, request demonstrations or trial periods to assess the usability and effectiveness of the solutions offered by security-as-a-service providers.
+6. Request demos or trials: Whenever possible, request demonstrations or trial periods to assess the usability and effectiveness of the solutions offered by providers.
 This practical experience can assist in determining if the service fulfills the specific requirements of the establishment.

 Each box represents a specific step in the evaluation process of SECaaS providers.
 Follow the arrows to understand the order of actions that should be taken to ensure a thorough assessment.